dimroc/etl-language-comparison/README.md

 #### Moments of Joy
 - [MacVim Vundle!](https://github.com/elixir-lang/vim-elixir)
 - Using Interactive Elixir, `iex` and Mix is fantastic.
-Perferable to `sbt console`.
+Preferable to `sbt console`.
 - Matching on assignment: `{:ok, result} = {:ok, 5}`.
 - Functional style coupled with pipeline operators and anonymous methods makes for some beautifully code.
 - `Stream.into` allows manipulation of infinite collections in a terse manner